-- For all medications, including over the counter, both the Request for Medication Administration (filled out by the parent) and the Physician Statement of Need (completed by the child's doctor, who must be licensed in California) must be on file with the office prior to the administration of the medicine.
+- For all prescription medications both the Request for Medication Administration (filled out by the parent) and the Physician Statement of Need (completed by the child's doctor, who must be licensed in California) must be on file with the office prior to the administration of the medicine.
+For over the counter medications the Request for Medication Administration must be on file with the office prior to the administration of the medicine.
 These forms are available in the school office and on RenWeb. - 2.
 It is the parent's responsibility to update the authorization forms annually, and whenever there is a change in medication, dosage, or time schedule. - 3.
 The medication must be in its original container, with the child's name and dosage written on it. - 4.
 The medication must be delivered to the school office personally, by the parent or designated adult.
 Children must not carry medication.
 Students must never share any type of medication with other students. - 5.
 The school office will maintain a written log of medication administered for each student needing medication during regular school hours. - 6.
 Parents should take any remaining medication home at the end of the school year.
 Medications not claimed at the end of the school year will be discarded. - 7.
 If your student needs to have a supply of medication in the office for emergency purposes (earthquakes, shelter in place, etc.) please make sure the office has a few days' supply of medication along with the completed Request for Medication Administration and Physician Statement of Need forms.